alex-netkachov/pwd/README.md

 depends on the context, e.g. in the folder context the user can list files or open them.
 In the file context user can edit file's content or copy fields.

-To list the files in the folder context just press Enter.
-Type a few characters and press Enter to list the names that begin with them.
-If there is only one match the app will open the file context.
+To list the files in the folder just press Enter.
+Type a few characters and press Enter to view only the names that begin with them.
+If there is only one match the app will open the file.
 If you type a first few characters of the name and press Tab, the app will complete the name with the first match.
 Subsequent Tabs iterate over the matches.

 Commands: